 And Barclays, along with other major banks, are paying fines related to interest rate rigging (the LIBOR scandal) and other unscrupulous practices.
 It seems unlikely this incident is a one-off event.

 The news will help fuel the shift in public perception of gold and silver price manipulation from conspiracy theory to conspiracy fact.
 As will the German government investigation currently underway.
 Last week, a documentary on the subject was released in Germany.
 It appears the story is getting far more serious attention and focus in Germany than in the U.S.

 Nevertheless, we expect it will be increasingly difficult for U.S. regulators, media, and investors to ignore evidence unearthed overseas.
-Until true shortages in the physical gold and silver market emerge, the easily manipulated futures market will continue to serve as the global price-setting mechanism for the precious metals.
+Until true shortages in the physical gold and silver market emerge, the easily manipulated futures market will continue to serve as the global price-setting mechanism for precious metals.